georgemarshall/iso-8601/README.md

 The go-to library for all your date and time parsing needs.

-An unimplemented edge case or notation the standard supports is considered a bug.
+Any unimplemented notation the standard supports is considered a bug.

 Chrono support is included.